Table of Content

 4.5 Provide Competitive Advantage and more Opportunities

 To top it all, enterprise application integration has resulted in creating a new paradigm in the use of technologies and services.
-Small, medium and large companies use it to facilitate their entire business process since it allows them to integrate everything from software applications to hardware systems.
+Small, medium and large companies use it to facilitate their entire business processes since it allows them to integrate everything from software applications to hardware systems.

 Now did we mention that all this is going to be easy?
 Probably not!
 But considering these below-mentioned challenges of enterprise application development can definitely make things easy and hassle-free for you.